davidthaler/arboretum/README.md

 This project uses Numba to accelerate key sections of the code, like the splitter and apply.
 Numba can be difficult to get installed.
 I recommend using the [Anaconda](https://docs.continuum.io/anaconda/) python distribution, which includes it.

+## Experiments
+The simple design of arboretum is intended to facilitate tree and tree ensemble experiments.
+These are experiments arboretum has been used for so far:

+*   SmoothTree - smoothing predictions back towards the parent node value.
+    No clear improvement.
+Explained in a noetbook at examples/SmoothTree.
+    Implemented in arboretum.smooth_tree.